Rayquaza01/trashman/src/README.txt

 Alternatively, you can launch trash.p64 with the `--tooltray` argument and drag it to the tooltray.
-You can use Ctrl+Drag to move it inside the tooltray.
-(Tip: Hold right click on the indicator to focus it first)
+You can drag it inside the tooltray.

 The indicator will display a different icon depending on if the trash is empty.